Exo-TiC/ExoTiC-ISM/README.md

 - The program makes use of the analytic transit model in [Mandel & Agol (2002)](https://ui.adsabs.harvard.edu/abs/2002ApJ...580L.171M/abstract) that has been translated into python and can be used independently to fit any transit lightcurve once exotic-ism has been installed.
 - It utilizes Levenberg-Marquardt least squares minimisation using [Sherpa](https://sherpa.readthedocs.io/en/latest/), a Python package for modeling and fitting data.
 - The transit model uses a 4-parameter limb darkening law, as outlined in [Claret (2010)](https://ui.adsabs.harvard.edu/abs/2000A%26A...363.1081C/abstract) and [Sing (2010)](https://ui.adsabs.harvard.edu/abs/2010A%26A...510A..21S/abstract) using 1D Kurucz stellar models (provided on install of this package) or 3D stellar models for a smaller subset of parameters from [Magic et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015A&A...573A..90M/abstract).
+You can find a tutorial titled `2_ld_and_transit_model-tutorial` on how to use these functions in the notebooks folder.
+When using any of this functions you will still need to follow the `citation.txt` for the ExoTiC-ISM package.

 This package was built from the original IDL code used for the analysis in [Wakeford et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016ApJ...819...10W/abstract), initially translated by Matthew Hill and then further adapted and transformed into a full astronomy Python package with the help of Iva Laginja.